opra-project/OPRA/README.md

 curves that optimize a wide range of headphone models.

-This open dataset is intended to be a resource that anyone can use, whether for personal projects, open-source contributions, or commercial applications, with minimal restrictions.
+This open dataset is intended to be a resource that anyone can use, whether for personal projects, open-source applications, or commercial applications, with minimal restrictions.

 The OPRA project started at Roon Labs, makers of the [Roon](https://roon.app) music